jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

-When `do_open` runs with a file reservation corresponding to a TTY device file, `tty_open` is called.
+When `do_open` runs with a file reservation corresponding to a TTY device file, `tty_open` runs.
 From registering the device drivers at startup, the file should have a `struct tty` saved in its extension pointer.
-If no line discipline has yet been allocated to the `struct tty`, a new one is created dynamically, and initalized with the `n_tty_ldisc_ops` from this TTY module.
-A call to `n_tty_open` is a no-op for now, this function is expanded in the next section.
+If no line discipline has yet been allocated to the `struct tty`, a new one is created dynamically, and initialized with the `n_tty_ldisc_ops` from this TTY module.
+A call to `n_tty_open` is a no-op for now, this function is expanded in the next slice.

 ```C
 static int tty_close(struct file *file)